ZETALVX/AlwaysOnTop/README.md

 HOW TO USE

 - Run the program
-- Select the windows you want lock and press "ALT + SPACE"
+- Select the window you want lock and press "ALT + SPACE"

 When you run the program, the process remains running in the background, you can see the icon appear at the bottom right, where you can also stop it.